evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ## a typical synthesis algorithm

 A typical program synthesis algorithm has a **program writer** that proposes different programs based on tasks, and a **program checker** that uses the interpreter and the specification to check if the proposed programs are correct.
-Rather than pre-computing the entirety of `M`, the algorithm samples elements from a specific row `M[spec,:]` dynamically.
+Rather than pre-computing the entirety of `M`, this algorithm samples elements from a specific row `M[spec,:]`.

 ![Image with caption](/program-synthesis-primer/assets/synthesis-problem/synthesizer-gut1.png "the synthesizer")

 ### program writer
-The program writer proposes programs given specs.
+The writer proposes programs given specs.
 Consider the most naive program writer that simply writes a random program.

 {% highlight python %}
 def random_writer(spec):